Healthcare in Europe: Health in Europe

+US life expectancy and per capita healthcare spending compared to other wealthy countries (mainly Europe).
+From Peterson-KFF Health System Tracker.

 The World Health Organization has listed 53 countries as comprising the European region.
 Health outcomes vary greatly by country.
 Countries in Northern and Western Europe have had a significant increase in life expectancy since World War II, while most of the former Eastern Bloc countries have experienced a decrease in life expectancy.

 Tobacco smoking is the largest preventable cause of death in Europe.
 Many countries have passed legislation in the past few decades restricting tobacco sales and use.
 According to the European Health Interview Survey (EHIS) conducted between 2013 and 2015, substantial inequalities existed in terms of sex, age and education level concerning the proportion of adults who were daily cigarette smokers.

 European Union

 The European Union has no major administrative or legal responsibility in the field of healthcare.
 The European Commission's Directorate-General for Health and Consumers however seeks to align national laws on the safety of food and other products, on consumers' rights, and on the protection of people's health, to formulate new EU wide laws and thus strengthen its internal markets.

 Both the World Health Organization Regional Office for Europe (WHO/Europe) and the European Centre for Disease Prevention and Control are involved in public health development in Europe.